alphagov/govuk-design-system/src/components/skip-link/index.md

 The skip link component is visually hidden until a keyboard press activates it.

 There are 2 ways to use the skip link component.
-You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk), you can use the Nunjucks macro.
+You can use HTML or, if you are using [Nunjucks][lib_nunjucks] or the [GOV.UK Prototype Kit][govuk_prototype_kit], you can use the Nunjucks macro.

 {{ example({ group: "components", item: "skip-link", example: "default", html: true, nunjucks: true, open: false, titleSuffix: "second" }) }}